 One of the studies that stoked this fear, published in 2012, found higher levels of the stress hormone cortisol in both babies and parents of children left to “cry it out” overnight.
 For every study concluding that letting healthy babies cry it out (also called the extinction method, which means not entering the baby’s room for the duration of the night even if he or she cries repeatedly) is damaging, however, there’s another study countering that it’s not, says Sharon Somekh, MD, a pediatrician in Long Island, New York.
-And “the pause” isn’t as extreme a sleep-training method as crying it out is anyway; it has more similarities to “graduated extinction,” which means waiting longer and longer intervals before going in to comfort babies when they cry.
+And “the pause” isn’t as extreme a sleep-training method as crying it out is anyway.
+In fact, it has more similarities to “graduated extinction,” a sleep training method that involves waiting longer and longer intervals before going in to comfort babies when they cry.

 RELATED: What is ‘No Cry’ Sleep Training?

 It’s considered easier on parents, emotionally, so it’s easier to be consistent with, and consistency is important when sleep training babies.
 Like every other sleep-training method, it has its critics, but there’s research to support it as healthy and effective.
 In their study published in Pediatrics, researchers who followed up with parents when their babies were 1 year old didn’t see significant differences in parent-child bonding or more behavioral or emotional problems between babies sleep-trained with graduated extinction method and babies whose parents used “bedtime fading,” a more attachment-style parenting approach.

 In addition to its apparent effectiveness, another appealing aspect of the French method of sleep training is that it’s easy to remember how to do it: Basically, you interfere as little as possible with your baby’s sleep and trust your instincts.
 With the French method or graduated extinction, babies learn how to self-soothe, which is essential for longer stretches of sleep, she says.